hoersche/clas-developertest/README.md

-# CLAS Web Application Template
+# CLAS Web Application - OrderManager

-## Template Application: OrderManager

 It is a sample web application based on ASP.NET Core and Angular.